jamijoj/GIS-Portfolio/mappingthebritishmuseum.md

 As it turns out, a little over 19 thousand objects are bank notes.
 The other chart displayed top countries that objects came from each year, not including Britain. &nbsp;
 <img width="500" alt="dashboard2" src="https://user-images.githubusercontent.com/73584997/120413733-dc78a600-c326-11eb-85cb-7505e3c8dec7.png">&nbsp;
-*Figure 25: Dashboard chart - frequency of object type*&nbsp;
+*Figure 25: Screenshot: Dashboard chart - frequency of object type*&nbsp;
 This shows that 6 thousand objects came from Nigeria in 2008.
 I investigated this in the data and found that most of these objects were photo negatives.<br>
-This is the final dashboard:
-#insert dashboard here

-The option to filter for country and year allows users to examine the data more closely.&nbsp;
+The dashbord gives the option to filter for country and year allows users to examine the data more closely.&nbsp;

 ![dashboardscreenshot2](https://user-images.githubusercontent.com/73584997/120413984-3bd6b600-c327-11eb-8cd6-ecba9c55bcd6.png)
-*Figure 27: Final dashboard - zoomed to Egypt*&nbsp;
+*Figure 27: Screenshot: Final dashboard - zoomed to Egypt*&nbsp;
 <br>

 Here we can see that the items sourced from Egypt came from areas along the Nile.
 The dark background indicates that Egypt was indeed a British colony.